Counselling is a free service available to all matriculated students.

 Confidentiality may be extended in the following scenarios.
 Only minimal and required information will be shared to ensure the necessary help is sought:

 - The Student Counselling Service is part of Queen Margaret University’s Student Services.
 As a student accessing the service, your attendance and information may, on occasion, be shared with other Student Services Staff to ensure that you are able to receive the most effective and co-ordinated support.
 If you make a request for evidence to support Extenuating Circumstances then this will be provided in the form of a document, returned to you, that you can then pass on to the relevant academic staff member if you wish.

 - If your Counsellor believes that your life, or that of another person, may be in immediate or significant danger they will endeavour to inform you of such disclosure but this may not always be possible.
-For example, the provision of relevant information to Security, First Aid or paramedic staff in an emergency.
+For example, the provision of relevant information to the Head of Student Services, Security, First Aid or paramedic staff in an emergency.

 - Where your Counsellor would be subject to criminal court procedure should the information not be disclosed.
-For example where sharing information would be essential to prevent a serious and imminent treat to public health, national security, the life of the individual or a third party, or to prevent or detect serious crime.
+For example, where sharing information would be essential to prevent a serious and imminent threat to public health, national security, the life of the individual or a third party, or to prevent or detect serious crime.

 - With your express and written consent to pass on information either within the University or to other external sources of support.

 At your Initial Assessment your Counsellor will outline procedures in place and address any clarification you may need.
 In line with professional ethical frameworks that Counsellors work with, there is a requirement to discuss client work with an external supervisor to aid best practice.
 All discussions take place without your identity being revealed.